cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 And that is it!
 Now your Home Assistant should be able to automatically detect the Tasmota device and create entities for each environmental metric once we are done configuring the BME280 sensor.
 No need to ever touch the `configuration.yaml` of Home Assistant.

 For more information about this and other `SetOption` commands, take a look at the official [SetOptions documentation](https://tasmota.github.io/docs/Commands/#setoptions).
-For more advanced usage, go to the MQTT configuration in the next section.
+For more advanced usage, see the MQTT configuration, which is described next.

 ### MQTT
-This is good option (and my preferred one) for managing a multitude of home devices, such as the one described in this project.
+This is a good option (and my preferred one) for managing a multitude of home devices, such as the one described in this project.
 However, an in-depth explanation about MQTT is beyond the scope of this article.
 In brief, first, you need to set up a MQTT broker (e.g., [Eclipse Mosquitto MQTT broker](https://mosquitto.org/)).
 Then, you can configure your Tasmota device to make use of it, as follows:

 1. From the ESP-01 web UI, go to **Configuration > Configure Other**.